 The park's Visitor Center at Mound City Group features the 19-minute film, Mysteries of the Ancient Architects, and a museum containing artifacts excavated from Mound City Group.
-Guided tours and patio talks are available in the summer and by special arrangement.
+Guided Tours and patio talks are available in the summer and by special arrangement.
 Contact the Visitor Center for more information by phone at 740-774-1126 or by email.

 One mile of the Tri-County Triangle Trail runs through the park's Hopewell Mound Group unit.
 This multi-use trail connects the towns of Chillicothe, Frankfort and Washington Court House via a 28+ mile paved section.
 Parking and restrooms are located adjacent to the trail at the park's facilities on Sulphur Lick Road.
-For more information about the Tri-County Triangle Trail, click here.